 - 1.5 tsp baking powder

 - 3/4 tsp cinnamon

 - 1/2 stick (4 tbsp) unsalted butter, melted

 - 1/3 cup plain lowfat yogurt

 - optional: 1/2 cup chopped pecans (or walnuts or almonds)

 - Preheat the oven to 350F (175C – use the non-convection setting) and grease a 9×5″ loaf pan.

-- Mix the dry ingredients (through spices, above) together.
+- In a medium-large bowl, whisk the dry ingredients (through spices, above) together.